About

 I consider myself a scientist first and my laboratory and classroom at China Agricultural University as second homes.

-Our lab focus is molecular biology, with research on topics such as fruit sugar accumulation and the role of phytohormones in fruit development.
-Exciting stuff!
-You can see some of the publications here.
-My students and I also work on intriguing wine marketing projects.
-You can read about those here.
+Our lab focus is molecular biology, with research on subjects such as fruit sugar accumulation, and the role of phytohormones in fruit development.
+Check out some publications here.

 I teach courses like Horticultural Product Marketing and General Horticulture, and supervise the theses of 10 graduate students.
-I also have given lectures at other universities.

 The wine appreciation class is open to all majors.
-As our school attracts students nationwide, the class is somewhat representative of China.
+As our university attracts students nationwide, the class is somewhat representative of China.
 Many former students now work at wine importers, retailers and consultancies, at local wineries, and in wine-focused academic or government departments.

 Speaking & Judging

-I’ve been a guest speaker or panelist at conferences or seminars organized by OIV, ProWine, Wine 100 and many other entities.
-My recent speeches include:
+I’ve been a guest speaker or panelist at conferences or seminars organized by OIV, MUST, ProWine and others, including:

 • “Is the Asian market redefining wine styles”, MUST Conference, 2017 (Cascais, Portugal)